-- 19 Energy storage is now recognized as a key component of future grid asset - 20 management and operations.
-Recent advances in the development of energy - storage have focused on numerous technologies for a variety of functions within the - electrical grid system.
-Besides PS, other technologies include compressed air - energy storage, capacitors, flywheels, batteries and hydrogen fuel cell storage - 24 systems. - 25 BC Hydro is monitoring the development of these storage technologies; more - information on their commercial status can be found in Appendix 3D of the IRP. - BC Hydro is advancing a demonstration of advanced batteries to improve system - reliability with support from the Federal Government's Clean Energy Fund, as well
+Energy storage is now recognized as a key component of future grid asset management and operations.
+Recent advances in the development of energy storage have focused on numerous technologies for a variety of functions within the electrical grid system.
+Besides PS, other technologies include compressed air energy storage, capacitors, flywheels, batteries and hydrogen fuel cell storage systems.

-- as the evaluation of community-scale energy storage technologies in test - environments.
-None of these technologies are considered to be within the scope of - 3 the IRP planning horizon.

-4 3.6.3 Emerging Transmission Technology

-5 3.6.3.1 Advanced Conductors

-- 6 BC Hydro currently relies on a network of overhead, subterranean and submarine - 7 aluminum-steel compoSite Cables to conduct power at high voltage from generating - stations to the load centres.
-BC Hydro monitors research developments for - 9 advanced conductor technologies which seek to utilize emerging materials to - increase the conductivity and/or strength of transmission cables.
-These advances - have the potential to reduce transmission system costs and energy losses. - One of the areas being monitored is high-temperature superconductors (HTS), - which are materials that lose all resistance to electrical conduction at temperatures - above the boiling point of nitrogen.
-HTS transmission cables are currently in - demonstration in several North American and Asian jurisdictions.
+- BC Hydro is monitoring the development of these technologies and more information on their commercial status can be found in Appendix 3D of the IRP.
+BC Hydro is advancing a demonstration of advanced batteries to improve system reliability with support from the Federal Government's Clean Energy Fund, as well as the evaluation of community-scale energy storage technologies in test environments.
+None of these technologies are considered to be within the scope of the IRP planning horizon. - 19 3.6.3 Emerging Transmission Technology - 20 3.6.3.1 Advanced Conductors - BC Hydro currently relies on a network of overhead, subterranean and submarine aluminum-steel composite cables to conduct power at high voltage from generating stations to the load centres.
+BC Hydro monitors research developments for advanced conductor technologies which seek to utilize emerging materials to increase the conductivity and/or strength of transmission cables.
+These advances have the potential to reduce transmission system costs and energy losses.

-16 3.6.3.2 Advanced Materials for Transmission Structures

-- BC Hydro is investigating the potential for new materials to improve the - performance, cost and safety of towers and poles used to suspend overhead - conductors.
-Three current areas of interest are: composite materials to replace wood - or steel support structures; coatings for corrosion protection, and; new materials and - 21 designs to replace structural guidelines.
+- One of the areas being monitored is High-Temperature Superconductors (HTS), - 2 which are materials that lose all resistance to electrical conduction at temperatures - above the boiling point of nitrogen.
+HTS transmission cables are currently in - demonstration in several North American and Asian jurisdictions. - 5 3.6.3.2 Advanced Materials for Transmission Structures - 6 BC Hydro is investigating the potential for new materials to improve the - 7 performance, cost and safety of towers and poles used to suspend overhead - 8 conductors.
+Three current areas of interest are: composite materials to replace wood - or steel support structures; coatings for corrosion protection, and; new materials and - 10 designs to replace structural guide lines.

-22 3.6.3.3 Real-Time Condition Assessment and Control
+11 3.6.3.3 Real-Time Condition Assessment and Control

-- The term 'Smart Grid' describes the integration of power system management and - communications that enable monitoring and automatic optimization of - interconnected elements of the grid.
-Within the context of the transmission system, - which already exhibits many of the attributes of a Smart Grid, there are advanced - 27 monitoring and control technologies becoming available that allow transmission - networks to operate more efficiently and reliably.
-BC Hydro is working to evaluate

-- and/or deploy advanced sensors and the integration of the collected data into control - 2 systems as part of its Smart Grid initiative.

-3 3.6.3.4 Next-Generation Stations
+- The term 'Smart Grid' describes the integration of power system management and 12 communications that enable monitoring and automatic optimization of 13 interconnected elements of the grid.
+Within the context of the transmission system, 14 which already exhibits many of the attributes of a Smart Grid, there are advanced 15 monitoring and control technologies becoming available that allow transmission 16 networks to operate more efficiently and reliably.
+BC Hydro is working to evaluate 17 and/or deploy advanced sensors and the integration of the collected data into control 18 systems as part of its Smart Grid initiative.
+19 - 20 3.6.3.4 Next-Generation Stations